GoldScorpion69/LBS/README.md

 ### Defeat

 Defeat is a terrible mod.
 Even after BakaFactory got his hands on it.
 But it's in here because we're all apes and want to assert or receive dominance.
 I have most of it disabled because it breaks too often and forces a reload.
 About the only things left active in my setup are the ability to "surrender" with the _K_ key, or assault people with the _G_ key as per Defeat's description.
 Do them early because the script delay is godawful.
-If you want to enable more of it feel free, but be prepared for situations such as being stuck to the ground, unable to move, or unable to interact with anything or open your inventory.
+If you want to enable more of it feel free, but be prepared for situations such as being stuck to the ground, unable to move, stuck to the ground _and_ unable to move, or unable to interact with anything or open your inventory.
 If you play a whole game without any of these happening I am curious to know what sorcery you used.

 ### General Skyrim Gameplay

 Most of the actual non-sexual content of this modlist is cribbed, again, from Lexy so if you're at all familiar with that setup you'll be right at home here.
-I will mention that the "CLARALUX Research Facility" has been left in and I encourage you to go there and turn up the radius and brightness of the game's lanterns and torches... it's far more believable and playable that way than pretending everyone in Skyrim constantly stumbles around in pitch blackness during the night-time.
-It's just north of Riverwood and available via fast travel from the beginning of the game.
+I will mention that the "CLARALUX Research Facility" has been left in and play around with the lighting options to get a combination you like.
+The _Cathedral Weathers_ MCM offers overall customizations that have huge effects, _CLARALUX_ is more like a minor tweaking system.
+The building is just north of Riverwood and available via fast travel from the beginning of the game.
 One thing I did add was the Ultimate Dodge Mod for a script-free instantaneous dodge roll.
 One thing I left out was the tedium of Needs mods and the ridiculous punishing difficulty of trios of level 35 Draugr Overlords in the first dungeon screaming Fus Ro Dah at you every three seconds.
 I did make sure CACO and CCOR work for the fun of building lotsa stuff that's overpowered.

 ### Bodies and NPCs

 For the bodies I used CBBE 3BBB.
 Apparently the "infinite belly" problem has been fixed with CBPC 1.3.6 so feel free to leave HDT-SMP active on the player if you want.
 You can also turn SMP on various NPC's with numpads 5-8 but it will reset their equipment to default.
 So do it before you start a scene or it'll get a lot more modest.
 For NPCs, it's your traditional WICO, Pandorables, Bijin combo, only I added a few of Eeekie's (especially that crafty Cicero) on top.
 This may introduce the possibiility of BFBs (brown face bugs) so please tell me if you see any of those so I can patch them out.
-Finally, everyone wearing vanilla clothes or armor has been outfitted with much sexier gear.
-It's not as in-your-face as my previous build, just so I could have a little variety, but the list is still decidedly unwelcome among mixed company.
-Play it alone!
-If you want to hide your shame, or simply muh immersion at the idea of Mjoll walking around with all four cheeks on display, stop by NSFW and I'll tell you how to get everyone to cover up their meat.
-The armor from the worldspace mods like Falskaar has been left unchanged.

 ### Followers